 Dean* had been seeing a financial mentor for a number of years, because he was living on the unemployment benefit and was unable to make ends meet.
 Dean and his partner were using the equity in their home to cope with the shortfalls in their budget, and needed to get out of this cycle as he was effectively ‘borrowing from his future’.

-Dean was looking for ways to increase his income, making changes so he could seek work in another city.
-He decided to do this by making improvements to his home to enable him to rent out a room.
-This would increase his income, as well as making it possible to leave the house, relocating elsewhere to seek work if necessary.
+Dean was looking for ways to increase his income so he could seek work in another city.
+He decided to do this through improvements to his home, so he could rent out a room.
+This would increase his income, as well as making it possible to relocate elsewhere to find work if necessary.

 *Note: all names including those of the loan companies have been changed.
 Any re-publishing of these case studies need the permission of Ngā Tāngata Microfinance Ltd.